EivindSul/dat250-expass2/README.md

 Experiment assignment 2 in DAT250

 # Known issues
-I did not have time to complete the task fully in time.
+I was not really happy with the state of the program, but I ran out of time.
 Here are the issues I know of:
 ## Not implemented
 - Invites